symfony-cmf/symfony-cmf-docs/bundles/menu/menu_factory.rst

 children.
 For example, this event is used by the :doc:`publish workflow checker <../core/publish_workflow>` to skip ``MenuItem`` generation for unpublished nodes.

+The ``CreateMenuItemFromNodeEvent`` which is dispatched includes the following methods which can be used to customize the creation of the ``MenuItem`` for a ``NodeInterface``.

+* ``CreateMenuItemFromNodeEvent::setSkipNode(true|false)``: Setting skipNode to
+  true will prevent creation of item form the node and skip any child nodes.
+  **Note:** If setSkipNode(true) is called for ``Menu`` the ``ContentAwareFactory`` will still create an empty item for the menu.
+This is to prevent the KnpMenuBundle code from throwing an Exception due to null being passed to a function to render a menu.
+* ``CreateMenuItemFromNodeEvent::setItem(ItemInterface $item|null)``: A listener
+  can call setItem to provide a custom item to use for the given node.
+If an item is set, the ``ContentAwareFactory`` will use it instead of creating one for the node.
+The children of the node will still be processed by the ``ContentAwareFactory`` and listeners will have an opportunity then to override their items using this method.
+* ``CreateMenuItemFromNodeEvent::setSkipChildren(true|false)``: Listeners can
+  set this to true and the ``ContentAwareFactory`` will skip processing of the children of the current node.